philzook58/philzook58.github.io/_posts/2025-06-02-unify_mod_egraphs.md

 date: 2025-06-02
 ---

 I think there are reasonable ways to add an e-graph to [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)) algorithms.

-This would be e-unification <https://www.cs.bu.edu/fac/snyder/publications/UnifChapter.pdf> with the theory E of ground equalities the e-graph represents.
+This would correspond to e-unification <https://www.cs.bu.edu/fac/snyder/publications/UnifChapter.pdf> with the theory E being the ground equalities the e-graph represents.
+That's a reasonably well formed notion.
 Carrying a changing e-graph in the state would support logic programming and theorem provers with a slightly richer notion of `=`.
 One could call it maybe CLP(EGraph).

 I don't have how to do this exactly nailed down, but the way we make progress is by saying stuff.
 So here we go.